videovillage/RED-Conversion-LUTs/README.md

 ## Accuracy

 The LUTs are very accurate.
-The normalized mean absolute error as compared to a REDCINE-X debayer of the same gamma space is as follows:
+The normalized mean absolute error as compared to a REDCINE-X debayer of the same gamma space are listed below:

 LUT           | MAE (%)
 ------------- | -------------